Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

-As discussed in the article Advertising vs. Promotion, the terms advertising and promotion define different aspects of marketing.
+The terms "advertising" and "promotion" refer to different aspects of marketing.
 Technically, advertising is just part of a larger promotion strategy.
-Briefly, promotion has two primary functions: 1) Publicizing a product, service, event or person with paid advertising or earned media to gain sales, awareness or participation; and, 2) Special offers and incentives.
+Put simply, "promotion" has two primary functions: first, to publicize a product, service, event, or person with paid advertising or earned media to gain sales, awareness, or participation; and second, to make special offers and provide purchasing incentives to buyers.
 Promotional advertising falls under the second promotion function.

-While all advertising has the goal of encouraging customers to buy (or buy in as in the case of causes), promotional advertising has the goal of encouraging customers to buy NOW!
+While all advertising has the goal of encouraging customers to buy (or buy in as in the case of causes), promotional advertising has the goal of encouraging customers to buy right now!

 Promotional Advertising Attributes

-Promotional advertising has a number of distinct attributes that differentiate it from standard advertising:
+Promotional advertising has several distinct attributes that differentiate it from standard advertising:

 - Incentive.
 Typically some type of incentive is offered to encourage customers to buy.

-By contrast, standard advertising would not typically include all of these elements, but is done to build brand, or top of mind, awareness for the advertiser.
+By contrast, standard advertising would not typically include all of these elements but is done to build brand (or top-of-mind) awareness for the advertiser.
 The hope is that when a buying need arises, potential customers will recall the advertiser.
-Additionally, standard advertising is a long-term effort with the goal of keeping the advertiser's name in front of its target audience.
+Additionally, standard advertising is a long-term effort to keep the advertiser's name in front of its target audience.

 For maximum benefit, a marketing action plan should include both standard and promotional advertising efforts.